 // MY NAME IS DANIELAnd after years of dreaming I've sold everything I own and set off on the open road.
 I've made this site as a sort of photo journal of my travels.
 The map shows where I've been (red), where I've stayed a month or more (yellow), and where I plan to go (white).
 And so, armed with little more than a backpack, a camera, and a dream, I now take the road less traveled by.
 So it goes.

-PORTO Finally we arrived in Porto, a near magical city, and coincidently the place where Portugal got its name--- it was originally a Roman outpost called 'Portus Cale' or Port of Cale.
+PORTO Finally we arrived in Porto, a fairytale city, and coincidently the place where Portugal got its name--- it was originally a Roman outpost called 'Portus Cale' or Port of Cale.
 Port wine also comes from Porto.
 Again, I'll let the photos do the talking.
 Sadly we had only two days here before catching a highspeed train back to Lisbon and then a flight onwards to Africa.
 So it goes.